-Article IV: Student Conduct Code Procedures; 2.
+Article IV: Student Conduct Code Procedures; 4.
 Sanctions

-A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code:

-i.
-Warning - a written notice to the student that the student is violating or has violated institutional rules or regulations.

-ii.
-Probation - a written reprimand for violation of specified rules or regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional rules or regulation(s) during the probationary period.

-iii.
-Loss of Privileges - denial of specified privileges for a designated period of time.
+- A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code: - i.
+Warning a written notice to the student that the student is violating or has violated institutional rules or regulations. - ii.
+Disciplinary Probation a written reprimand for violation of specified rules or regulations.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional rules or regulation(s) during the probationary period. - iii.
+Loss of Privileges denial of specified privileges for a designated period of time which can include, but is not limited to, eligibility for some leadership roles, scholarships, membership in college-affiliated organizations, programs, and activities, and restricted access to college premises.

-iv.
-Restitution - compensation for loss, damage or injury.
-This may take the form of appropriate service and/or monetary or material replacement.

-v.
-Discretionary Sanctions - work assignments, essays, service to the college, or other related discretionary assignments.
-(Such assignments must have the prior approval of the Student Conduct Administrator.)

-vi.
-College Suspension - separation of the student from all the colleges in the District for a definite period of time, after which the student is eligible to return.
+- iv.
+Restitution compensation for loss, damage or injury.
+This may take the form of appropriate service and/or monetary or material replacement. - v.
+Discretionary Sanctions work assignments, essays, service to the college, or community, apology letters, educational programs, or other related discretionary assignments.
+(Such assignments must have the prior approval of the Student Conduct Administrator and will have specific due dates.) - vi.
+Behavioral Requirement engagement with services or programs designed to address behaviors of concern through education and skill-building. - vii.
+College Suspension separation of the student from all the colleges in MCCCD for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.

-vii.
-College Expulsion - permanent separation of the student from all the colleges in the District
+Suspension from ONE college means a suspension from ALL colleges in MCCCD. - viii.
+College Expulsion permanent separation of the student from all the colleges in MCCCD.
+Expulsion from one college means expulsion from all MCCCD colleges. - ix.
+Degree/Certificate Revocation permanent revocation of a student's degree and/or certificate. - x.
+Other Sanctions additional or alternative sanctions may be created and designed as deemed appropriate to the offense with the approval of the Student Conduct Administrator.